 Explore Tucson’s rich history with engaging stories on a guided walking tour.
 Discover historic sites, architecture, and captivating tales from the past.

-- Presidio San Agustin del Tucson - As we walk by the reconstructed Presidio Walls, we learn about Tucson’s founding in 1775 as a Spanish Colonial Presidio and its rich 4,000-year Native American history.
+- Presidio San Agustin del Tucson - Enjoy a walk by the reconstructed Presidio Walls, discovering how Tucson was established in 1775 as a Spanish Colonial Presidio, and explore 4,000 years of Native American history.

-- Presidio San Agustin del Tucson - As we walk by the reconstructed Presidio Walls, we learn about Tucson’s founding in 1775 as a Spanish Colonial Presidio and its rich 4,000-year Native American history.
+- Presidio San Agustin del Tucson - Enjoy a walk by the reconstructed Presidio Walls, discovering how Tucson was established in 1775 as a Spanish Colonial Presidio, and explore 4,000 years of Native American history.

-- Old Town Artisans - We explore this historic Sonoran Row House, delving into the construction of these adobe structures designed for the harsh desert climate.
+- Old Town Artisans - Take a stroll past this historic Sonoran Row House and delve into the construction of these mud adobe structures designed for the harsh desert climate.

-- Tucson Museum of Art and Historic Block - We pass by the J. Knox Corbett Mansion, Hiram & Petra Stevens Home, and Sam Hughes Home, uncovering the captivating stories of these Pioneer Founders.
+- Tucson Museum of Art and Historic Block - Walk by the J. Knox Corbett Mansion, Hiram & Petra Stevens Home, and Sam Hughes Home, and listen to the captivating stories of these Pioneer Founders.

-- Steinfeld Mansion - We pause outside the magnificent Steinfeld Mansion to discover the legacy of renowned architect Henry Trost and the intriguing history of the Steinfeld Family, one of Tucson’s pioneering merchant families.
+- Steinfeld Mansion - Pause outside the magnificent Steinfeld Mansion to learn about the renowned architect Henry Trost, and hear the intriguing story of the Steinfeld Family, one of Tucson’s pioneering merchant families.

-- Owls Club - We walk past the Owls Club Mansion in the El Presidio Neighborhood, learning about the club’s history and the extravagant high society parties they hosted.
+- Owls Club - Walk past the Owls Club Mansion in the El Presidio Neighborhood and discover the details of the club and the high society parties they hosted.
 This story is truly a hoot!

-- El Charro Café Downtown - We pass by El Charro Cafe to uncover the history of the oldest continuously family-owned Mexican restaurant in the United States.
-This restaurant’s story is an entrepreneur’s dream!
+- El Charro Café Downtown - Stroll past El Charro Cafe to uncover the history of the oldest continuously family-owned Mexican restaurant in the United States.
+The story of this restaurant is an entrepreneur’s dream!

-- Transamerica Building - We admire several stunning murals, including Arizona’s tallest mural, adorning the Transamerica Building in Downtown Tucson.
+- Transamerica Building - Admire several stunning murals, including Arizona’s tallest mural, located on the Transamerica Building in Downtown Tucson.

-- El Presidio Park - We visit the January 8th Memorial (Gabby Giffords Shooting Tragedy) and learn about a remarkable modernist mid-century fountain.
+- El Presidio Park - Visit the January 8th Memorial (Gabby Giffords Shooting Tragedy) and learn about a remarkable modernist mid-century fountain.

-- Pima County Courthouse - We explore the beautiful Historic Pima County Courthouse, built in 1929, and visit the Dillinger Gang Courtroom to hear the tale of the gang’s capture in Tucson in 1934.
+- Pima County Courthouse - Explore the beautiful Historic Pima County Courthouse, built in 1929, and visit the Dillinger Gang Courtroom to hear the tale of the Gang’s capture in Tucson in 1934.

-- Veinte de Agosto Park - We hear the story of the first St. Augustine Cathedral built in 1868 and its fate.
-This is a captivating tale!
-Additionally, we learn about a famous gunfighter who celebrated on this plaza.
+- Veinte de Agosto Park - Discover the story of the first St. Augustine Cathedral built in 1868 and its fate.
+This is a fascinating tale!
+Plus, learn about a famous gunfighter who celebrated the night away on this plaza.

-- Fox Tucson Theatre - We stroll past this southwest art deco-designed theatre, discovering its rich history.
+- Fox Tucson Theatre - Walk past this southwest art deco designed theatre and learn about its rich history.

-- 100 N Stone Ave - We learn about a luxury hotel that once occupied this building, complete with a rooftop experience for guests.
+- 100 N Stone Ave - Learn about a luxury hotel that once occupied this building, complete with a rooftop experience for guests.

-- Jacome Plaza - We uncover the fascinating tale of the mid-century shopping scene created by the Steinfelds and Jacomes in Downtown Tucson, including the story of a luxury hotel dating back to 1929!
+- Jacome Plaza - Uncover the fascinating tale of the mid-century shopping scene created by the Steinfelds and Jacomes in Downtown Tucson, including the story of a luxury hotel dating back to 1929!

 - 2 Hours of Incredible Stories that bring Tucson History Alive!